Tissot Visodate Camping wristwatch, 1957

 Tissot calibre 27B-621

 The Tissot 27B-621 is a hand-wound mechanical watch movement that was in production between 1950 and 1961.
 It features a sweep second function and a date display.
-Additionally, it is equipped with Incabloc shock protection for improved durability and reliability.
-It has 16 jewels, a frequency of 18,000 vph and a power reserve of 44 hours.
+Additionally, it features Incabloc shock protection for improved durability and reliability.
+It has 16 jewels, a frequency of 18,000 vph and a power reserve of 44 hours (Ranfft database).
 The movement is signed with the Tissot name.
-From the serial number on the movement, we can confidently date this watch to 1957.
+From the Tissot serial number on the movement, we can confidently date this watch to 1957.

 This movement belongs to the Tissot calibre 27 family, which was introduced in 1936 and saw a number of variations until the early 1960s.
 The 27B series represents a redesign of earlier models, with the 621 version including modern features like Incabloc shock protection, a date complication and the sweep second hand.
 The Visodate Camping model was also available with the Tissot 28.5R-21 automatic movement.